kuhn-ruess/cmdbsyncer-docs/docs/basics/accounts.md

 Hint: Maybe you don't need all of the Fields.
 So, an API for example, could only need a Secret, so you would only need Name, Address and Password.

+## Custom Fields
+In some cases, like when you create an Account for CSV Files or JSON Files, you need some special Modul-Specific fields for the Parameters.
+In this case, just save the account once, and the Fields will appear automatically.

 ## Reference Fields
 In your configuration, you can reference to Fields you set here.
 So, you can hide Passwords, for example.
 You just have to use the {{ACCOUNT:...}} Macro.
 Syntax is: